ff0000-ad-tech/wp-creative-server/README.md

 * `profile` - name of the currently selected deploy profile (also the folder to which traffic-compiled ads are output)
 * `targets` - an object with keys specifying paths to traffic-compiled output folders

+# CS Frontend Development

+To compile the React/Redux/ES6 frontend:

+1. Install all of the dev-dependencies.
+2. Run `npm run build`